Sex and drugs: Cocaine

 Cocaine is a potent psycho-stimulant that boosts dopamine levels by inhibiting dopamine transporters.
 It has been often linked to enhanced libido and risk-taking behavior in humans.

 Cocaine has been observed to increase sexual arousal or to trigger spontaneous erections and orgasms.

-In contrast, other data has shown that persistent cocaine use impairs sexual desire and the capacity of both men and females to achieve orgasm.
+In contrast, other data has shown that persistent cocaine use impairs sexual desire and the capacity of both men and women to achieve orgasm.